LinHui33/BC3407-Team-7/README.md

     1. TODO
 6. Dashboard with Past ML Performance
     1. TODO

+# Known Limitations:

+1. Application is hosted online on Heroku Any changes made to data files deployed together with the application will not persist - e.g. updates to sqlite .db files while deployed online will only remain temporarily for ~30mins
+    1. Workarounds for this include utilising a cloud DB service (e.g. Heroku's PostgreSQL, or using other cloud services/databases)
+    2. For simplicity's sake, we will assume that this data portal will be deployed on the Hospital's intranet, where changes made to data files will persist.
+The current deployment only serves as a Proof-of-Concept.

 # Project Instructions

 As the world struggles to contain the ever-changing variants of COVID-19, healthcare industry is facing tremendous